WhatsApp

 Electronics and automotive sectors

 PET is preferred for insulation films, labels, and laminates.
-It stays flat, resists heat, and doesn't degrade in high-performance environments.
-PVC is used in flexible wiring and dashboard films where bendability matters.
+It stays flat, resists heat, and maintains properties in high-performance environments.
+PVC is used in flexible components where bendability matters.

 Medical and healthcare applications

 PET is ideal for sterile, non-toxic packaging—syringe packs, blister trays, and more.
-PVC is used in tubing and blood bags but faces growing regulation due to its additives.
+PVC has specific medical applications where its properties are beneficial.

 Industry Trends and Future Outlook